 Features and Functions

 The app synchronizes environmental conditions in real-time with the rangefinder.
 Temperature, air pressure, and wind can either be entered manually or automatically captured by sensors [5][14].
-Particularly practical is the remote control, which allows you to operate the rangefinder via your smartphone and use a HUD (Heads-Up Display) for real-time display of ballistic data [14].
+Particularly practical is the remote control, which allows you to operate the rangefinder via your smartphone and use a HUD (Heads-Up Display) for the real-time display of ballistic data [14].
 After profile synchronization, Bluetooth can be disabled to save battery [5].

-The app allows for numerous adjustments: display brightness, metric or imperial units, and the order of displayed data can be set directly through the user interface [13][5].
+The app allows for numerous customizations: display brightness, metric or imperial units, and the order of displayed data can be set directly through the user interface [13][5].
 The Rangemaster CRF 2800.COM also offers a fast scan mode that captures new targets every 0.3 seconds [16].

 Pros and Cons